Rwanda - Country Commercial Guide

 Direct Marketing

-Marketing is conducted primarily through word-of-mouth, radio, mobile phone ads, printed journals and outdoor campaigns.
+Marketing is conducted primarily through word-of-mouth, radio, mobile phone ads, printed journals, and outdoor campaigns.
 The internet, social media, and mobile phones are emerging as particularly important marketing media.
 The Rwandan postal system is insufficiently developed to support large-scale direct marketing.

 Joint Ventures/Licensing

 The government encourages joint ventures with foreign firms, particularly in sectors requiring expertise not available in Rwanda.
 Investment conferences and trade missions seeking partners are carried out by Rwandan businesses in Asia, the United States, Europe, and the Middle East.
 Over the past three years, the Rwandan government has exhibited strong interest in establishing public private partnerships (PPPs), particularly in the energy and infrastructure sectors.
-The Rwandan government has created a number of special purpose vehicles (SPVs) to facilitate PPPs and joint ventures with foreign investors.
+The Rwandan government created a number of special purpose vehicles (SPVs) to facilitate PPPs and joint ventures with foreign investors.

 Express Delivery

 Rwanda’s express delivery industry is a nascent and growing sector as e-commerce and online marketplaces continue to grow in importance.
 FedEx, DHL, and UPS operate in the country through franchisees.
 High express shipment charges have made it very expensive to ship to Rwanda.
-Rates range from $50 to $112 per kilogram to ship products from the United States to Rwanda within 6-10 business days.
+Rates range from $36 to $112 per kilogram to ship products from the United States to Rwanda within 6-10 business days.
 To get an online quote for FedEx, DHL, and UPS, visit the IPS parcel website.

 Customs barriers are particularly important to express delivery providers who offer guaranteed delivery times.
 Delays at customs reduce delivery speeds, potentially increasing costs for consumers who provide fast, on-demand, integrated, tracked, and door-to-door movement of shipments.